Loading

 Shock Wave Lithotripsy (SWL)

 Shock wave lithotripsy is a process in which high-energy shock waves are used to break the stone located in the kidneys or ureter.
 The stone is broken into small pieces so that it can easily pass through the urine.
 It is a noninvasive procedure and does not require an incision.
-To remove kidney stones completely, a patient requires more than one session of SWL.

 This procedure is carried out under general or light sedation, and recovery can take place in a few days to a week.
 Shock wave lithotripsy is also known as extracorporeal shock wave lithotripsy (ESWL).
-For some patients, SWL could be an uncomfortable form of treatment, so painkillers are usually prescribed before surgical procedures.

 Open Surgery